 LAT Provision.
-During 2007, 2008 and 2009, we generated sales from 13 projects.
+During 2008, 2009 and 2010, we generated sales from various projects.
 Our Guangzhou properties and all of our other projects currently under development or held for future development are subject to the regular LAT obligation at progressive rates between 30% and 60%.
 We estimate and make provisions for what we believe to be the full amount of applicable LAT in accordance with the requirements set forth in the relevant PRC tax laws and regulations.
-For 2007, 2008 and 2009, we have provided for LAT in the amount of RMB572.2 million, RMB197.6 million and RMB351.2 million, respectively.
+For 2008, 2009 and 2010, we have provided for LAT in the amount of RMB197.6 million, RMB351.2 million and RMB694.2 million (US\$105.2 million), respectively.
 Because we are only permitted to deduct our LAT provisions for corporate income tax purposes when the relevant LAT is paid, we recognize deferred tax assets on our consolidated statements of financial position to the extent that we have made provision for LAT on properties sold or pre-sold, in each case until such time as the related LAT payments are made.

 LAT Prepayment.
 Effective from January 1, 2005, the Guangzhou local tax bureau has required prepayment of LAT on pre-sale and sale proceeds of property developments on a quarterly basis.
 The applicable prepayment rates, as a percentage of pre-sale and sale proceeds of the previous quarter, are 0.5% for ordinary residential properties, 0.7% for residential and commercial complexes and 1% for other types of properties.
 Effective from January 1, 2008, the Guangzhou local tax bureau has changed the applicable prepayment rates of LAT.
 The applicable prepayment rates, as a percentage of pre-sale and sale proceeds, are 1% for ordinary residential properties and 2% for other types of properties.
-For the years ended December 31, 2007, 2008 and 2009, we made LAT prepayment in the amount of RMB30.9 million, RMB36.1 million and RMB62.2 million, respectively.
+For the years ended December 31, 2008 and 2009, we made LAT prepayments in the amount of RMB36.1 million and RMB62.2 million, respectively.
+The Guangzhou local tax bureau further increased the applicable prepayment rates of LAT, effective from July 1, 2010.
+The prepayment rates are 2% for ordinary residential properties and 4% for villas.
+While the prepayment rates are 2% for office buildings and 4% for commercial business properties.
+For the year ended December 31, 2010, we made LAT prepayments in the amount of RMB189.3 million (US\$28.7 million).